 What is the main advantage of this technique?

-:
+Devika Bagchi: The main advantage of this technique is that it provides investigators with detailed step-by-step guidance for the reliable and accurate identifation and excision of both common and less-studied rodent adipose depots.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera